ppy/osu-wiki/news/2023/2023-09-09-monthly-beatmapping-contest-september-2023.md

 #### osu!mania

-Any [Featured Artist](https://osu.ppy.sh/beatmaps/artists) song that is at least 4 minutes is eligible for this contest!
+Due to [osu!mania's limitation](#osu!mania-limitation) this month, any [Featured Artist](https://osu.ppy.sh/beatmaps/artists) song that is at least 4 minutes is eligible for this contest!
 [This search filter](https://osu.ppy.sh/beatmaps/artists/tracks?is_default_sort=true&sort=update_desc&length%5Bgte%5D=240) includes every song that's 4 minutes or longer, so your song must be in this list!

 ## Rewards